MaikDulle/MaikDulle.github.io/_posts/2023-12-20-BYO-AI-Influencer.md

 set COMMANDLINE_ARGS= --medvram --skip-torch-cuda-test --precision full --no-half
 ```

-If you want to configure the commandline arguments, Right-click on the webui-user.bat and 'edit' it.
+If you want to configure the commandline arguments, right-click on the webui-user.bat and 'edit' it.

 ![config_comm_arg](/img/posts/AI_Influencer/config_comm_arg.gif)<!-- -->